dingxiao8715/FluTyping/README.md

 `perl pipeline.pl $query_fasta $query_fasta_nr $meta_file`

-The input $query_fasta_nr is the result from the epidemiological combination step.
+The input $query_fasta_nr is the non-redundant genomic sequences from the epidemiological combination step.
 Specific calculations can be performed using corresponding scripts based on the script descriptions.

 ### Pipeline of the distance-based combination
 #### Calculate the inter-MCUs sequence similarities using cal_inter_ss.pl: